SamuelEllertson/multiboard-io/README.md

 There is a full chat and command system, automatic lobby creation, and interactive board elements such as cards, dice, and real-time moveable pieces.

+The platform was designed so that it is relatively simple to add new games.

 Sorry!:
 ![Board game](https://i.imgur.com/OdJMANn.png)